 Some projects I am working on currently and some details below:

-- The role of density dependence in spatially structured animal populations
+- Managing ecological surprises in spatially structured animal populations

-- Drivers of lake trout growth, bioenergetics, and polymorphisms in British Columbia
+- Understanding drivers of polymorphisms in British Columbia lake trout

 - Developing robust management for lake trout in British Columbia and Yukon